This post may contain affiliate links, for more information see our disclaimer.

 - Trade with funds you can afford to lose

-- The more information available on a company the better
+- The more information available on a company, the better

-- Less information means more speculation
+- Less data means more speculation

 - Always use a trading plan

 - Stocks traded through OTC markets are riskier than those traded on major exchanges

 After covering all of the sketchy dealings, risks, and scams that can accompany penny stocks, you’re probably wondering why anyone would invest in them.

 Well, one of the appeals discussed at the beginning of the article is the ability to purchase a multitude of shares with a small amount of money.

 The potential to lose a lot of money means there’s also potential to make a lot of it.

 Penny stocks can frequently see returns of 1000% or more.
 There is also the chance of getting in at the beginning of the next big thing.

 The same thing can be said about lottery tickets, so don’t let the rewards cloud your judgment.